thetobysiu/deepstory/README.md

 Available at my blog: https://blog.thetobysiu.com/video/

 ## Models
 They are available at the google drive version of this project.
+The voice model are not publicly released yet, but you can check my other repo to recreate the same result.

 https://drive.google.com/drive/folders/1AxORLF-QFd2wSORzMOKlvCQSFhdZSODJ?usp=sharing